Significant Figures Calculator

 You can use this calculator to verify your own calculations using significant figures.

 Enter whole numbers, real numbers, scientific notation or e notation.
 Example inputs are, 3500, 35.0056, 3.5 x 10^3 and 3.5e3.

 Significant figures are the digits of a number that are meaningful in terms of accuracy or precision.
 These digits provide meaningful information about the precision of a calculation or measurement.

 Significant Figures Rules

-- Zeros between non-zero digits (Example: 3003)
+- Zeros in between non-zero digits are always significant

 Cite this content, page or calculator as: